conan-io/docs/reference/tools.rst

 tools.OSInfo and tools.SystemPackageTool
 ----------------------------------------

 These are helpers to install system packages.
-Check :ref:`system_requirements`
+Check :ref:`method_system_requirements`.

 .. _cross_building_reference: